TomatenKuchenDEV/docs/docs/tickets/general.md

 ### Reminder for inactive tickets {#settings-inactivity-remind}

-Here you can set a time and a message to be sent if no message has been sent for the specified time in the ticket.
+Here, you can set a specific time and a message to be sent if no message has been sent in the ticket for the specified time.

 In addition to the variables mentioned above, the following variables are available: